 As the first foreigner master degree graduate of School of pharmaceutical sciences at Shandong University, I feel immense pleasure and pride.
 It was an extensive gratification for me to get awarded as the outstanding international student graduate of 2017 by Shandong University.
 I will strive to be the best representative of Shandong University and will remember the opportunity Shandong University gave me and all the love and care by the friends and my research team specially Wenjie Jiang.
 I would like to convey my special regards and thanks to Prof. Liu Zhiyu, Prof. Niu Jun, and My Professor Wang Feng Shan for their supports and guidance throughout these years.
 I am thankful to my parents and my loving Brothers Dr. Muhammad Shahbaz, HM Sajjad, Ali Akbar and Dr. Misbahul Ferdous for your continuous support and love.

 I am lucky to have my brother as a doctor and I am a pharmacist, we will work together to serve the humanity.
 I have been working on Cancer Pharmacology and I will continue to work in this field to find cure for cancer.
 I would like to thank CSC (China Scholarship Council) and Shandong University for giving me the opportunity to get the master degree.
 I love Shandong University.

-Contributed by Muhammad Ijaz, School of pharmaceutical sciences, Shandong University; CSC (China Scholarship Council) recipient.
+Written by: Muhammad Ijaz, School of pharmaceutical sciences, Shandong University; CSC recipient.